 - Lost wax casting has excellent dimensional accuracy and tighter tolerances of 0.075 mm (0.003 in) are easily achievable.

 - Compared to similar manufacturing processes, Investment casting can achieve an excellent surface finish without any post-processing.
 Typically around 1.3 – 0.4 microns RMS Ra

 - It offers almost unlimited freedom in terms of investment cast materials, but the most common materials used include Aluminium alloy, cast iron and non-ferrous alloys.
 The process is particularly attractive for high-temperature alloys.

 - Draft on walls are not required but if a master die is used to make wax patterns then draft on the face would help the pattern making process easier.

 - Since there are no parting lines, the cast would not have any flash.
 But the wax patterns might have parting lines from the master die.

-- Additional machining can be eliminated or reduced and allowance of as little as 0.4 to 1 mm (0.015 to 0.040 in.) usually enough.
+- Additional machining can be eliminated or reduced and an allowance of as little as 0.4 to 1 mm (0.015 to 0.040 in.) is usually enough.